tonibauti/jpa-generator/README.md

 [[Español](./README_es.md)]

-It is a java code generator, that from a database jdbc connection, scan your tables, relationships, primary keys, foreign keys, indexes, etc. and create the JPA persistence layer.
+It is a java code generator, from a database jdbc connection, scan your tables, relationships, primary keys, foreign keys, indexes, etc. and generates the JPA persistence layer.

 The following is generated: